 Kapellan á Kirkjubæjarklaustri - the Chapel in Kirkjubæjarklaustur

-On their way to church, it was so hot outside and foggy due to the volcanic ash that people couldn't see the church until they stood right in front of it.
+On their way to church, it was so hot outside and foggy from volcanic ash that people couldn't see the church until they stood right in front of it.

 Inside the church, Rev. Jón Steingrímsson held a sermon.
-Jón was the reverend at Prestbakki at Síða east of Kirkjubæjarklaustur and served the church at Klaustur from 1778-1791.
-After this particular day, he was called Eldklerkurinn or the Pastor of the Fire.
+Jón was the reverend at Prestbakki at Síða east of Kirkjubæjarklaustur and served the church at Klaustur from 1778 to 1791.
+After that day, he was called Eldklerkurinn, or the Pastor of the Fire.

-There were dreadful thunder and bolts of lightning outside.
+There was dreadful thunder and bolts of lightning outside.
 Jón and the congregation prayed to God for help with blood and tears.

 Hér var Eldmessan - here was the Fire Sermon on the old site of the church